vrudas/software-testing-examples/README.md

 # software-testing

-Used for lectures, to teach students how to test their code by different approaches
+An educational project to teach students how to test their application code